latent-to/developer-docs/docs/subnets/subnet-deregistration.md

    ```
    Where `owner_received_emission_in_tao` is the TAO value of the owner's cut of all emissions received during the subnet's lifetime.

-3. **Enumerate ALPHA Holders**: All alpha token holders and their stake amounts are collected
+3. **Enumerate alpha Holders**: All alpha token holders and their stake amounts are collected

 4. **Extract TAO Pool**: The subnet's TAO pool (`SubnetTAO`) is extracted for distribution